cceh/capitularia/docs/_sources/vm/intro.rst.txt

 Wordpress.

 The VM also hosts an :ref:`application server <app-server>` written in Python.
-Next to that it hosts a recent OpenJDK, Saxon and a :ref:`customized version of CollateX <custom-collatex>`.
+Next to that it hosts a recent OpenJDK and Saxon.

 The VM also hosts a :ref:`Postgres database <database>` server for the application server and a mysql database server for Wordpress.